Kelys3/printf/README.md

 Our first team project.
 We are creating our own printf function...
 How cool :)

-Printf takes input and output it to the stdout
+Our printftwin imitates the printf function by performing formatted output conversions and printing out data to standard output stream with the prototype;

+int _printf(const char *format, ...)